My Wishlist

 London

 England’s capital city of almost nine million people sprawls across 1,500 square kilometers, full to bursting with British culture, history, fun pubs and nightclubs, royal-spotting locations, and enough activities to fill a holiday.
-In just a half an hour in the heart of London, one could walk from the London Eye to the SeaLife Aquarium, over the River Thames to see the Houses of Parliament (also home to Westminster Abbey), and continuing past St. James Park to Buckingham Palace for a view of the Queen’s home and offices.
+In just a half an hour in the heart of London, one could walk from the London Eye to the SeaLife Aquarium, over the River Thames to see the Houses of Parliament (also home to Westminster Abbey), and continuing past St. James Park to Buckingham Palace for a view of the King’s home and offices.
 This is only a small section of the city though; always worth a visit is the historical British Museum, Churchill War Rooms, and St. Paul’s Cathedral.
 At a more relaxed pace, one could visit the Princess Diana Memorial Fountain in beautiful Hyde Park, dine in the fashionable boutique area of Covent Gardens, or visit a funky coffee bar in artsy Camden.

 Stonehenge